Entertaining at home is such a joy.

 Isak and Beryl, more outwardly adventurous, prefer sitting under the maple tree on checked flannel blankets.
 Our picnic includes red wine, sharp cheeses, rich salamis, and hard breads.
 They intrigue me with rambling words of their lives in Africa.
 The hot summer day demands languid, rambling discussions as they encourage me to keep traveling.
 Always.

 I Forgot An Important Guest!

-It’s easy to move beyond the six guests I thought I could limit myself to.
+It’s easy to move beyond the original six guests.
 Especially when you think what setting who belongs in and which personality might mix with another.
 Turns out my fictitious dinner party is as tricky to plan as any real one I’ve put together.

 I adore Pennsylvania home-town boy Jimmy Stewart and his country drawl turned lovely when he croons.
 Did you know he sang well?
 Or that he wrote delightful poetry?

 What woman wouldn’t want to sit across the dinner table from Gregory Peck?
 Swoon.
 We could discuss the social stories behind To Kill a Mockingbird, A Gentleman’s Agreement, and The Boys from Brazil.
 These movies ranging from 1947 to 1978 cover serious topics … not always done in the early days of film.

 Then there’s Mark Twain.
 Can you imagine your enthrallment sitting with the master storyteller?
 How hard would you laugh!
 What lessons would we grasp?